GaganaBShetty/ip/README.md

 Program 2:Develop a program to perform linear transformation on image.

 Description:A linear transformation is a function from one vector space to another that respects the underlying (linear) structure of each vector space.
 A linear transformation is also known as a linear operator or map.
 The range of the transformation may be the same as the domain, and when that happens, the transformation is known as an endomorphism or, if invertible, an automorphism.
-The two vector spaces must have the same underlying field.
+The two vector spaces must have the same underlying field.Linear transformations are useful because they preserve the structure of a vector space.
+So, many qualitative assessments of a vector space that is the domain of a linear transformation may, under certain conditions, automatically hold in the image of the linear transformation.
+For instance, the structure immediately gives that the kernel and image are both subspaces (not just subsets) of the range of the linear transformation.

 import cv2
 import numpy as np